-- Inspect the facepiece for rubber deterioration, dirt, cracks, tears, holes, or tackiness. - Check the head harness and straps for breaks, loss of elasticity, signs of wear and missing buckles or straps - Inspect the lens for cracks, any deep scratches, and a tight seal with the facepiece rubber.
-Any signs of compromised lens the fire shop must be notified. - The exhalation valve must be clean and operate easily.
-Make sure the face piece is rinsed thoroughly after cleaning to avoid any built-up residue to create a problem. - For inhalation valve test, hold facepiece up to your face, put your hand on the inlet connection, breathe in and hold for 10 seconds.
+- Inspect the facepiece for rubber deterioration, dirt, cracks, tears, holes, or tackiness. - Check the head straps for breaks, loss of elasticity, missing buckles or straps. - Check the straps for signs of wear. - Inspect the lens for cracks, any deep scratches, and a tight seal with the facepiece rubber. - The exhalation valve must be clean and operate easily.
+Reach into the facepiece.
+Push and release the valve stem several times.
+The valve must move off the seat and return when released. - To check the exhalation valve, hold facepiece up to your face, breathe in and out quickly and sharply a few times.
+Listen for the valve disc to flutter.
+For inhalation valve test, hold facepiece up to your face, put your hand on the inlet connection, breathe in and hold for 10 seconds.
 The facepiece should collapse to your face for a good, tight seal.